 On the Radio

 In early 2001, following the adoption of thier fourth child, Brian arranged to leave his contract with KPIX-TV in order to devote more time to raising his kids (getting home at 12:30AM after doing the 11PM news was just not cutting it for the Sussman family).
 Then on September 11, 2001, Brian was asked by the Bay Area’s Christian radio station, KFAX, if he could fill-in as host of their afternoon talk show, as the regular host was stuck in the Seattle airport due to the air traffic being shut down following the attack on our nation.
 Brian agreed.
 Despite the tragedy of that day, the overall program went so well that the station added him to their regular lineup of show hosts.
 Later that year, the Bay Area’s top conservative radio station, KSFO, offered Brian an evening drive time show.
 Success in that time slot led to him becoming the station’s morning host from 2009 through 2019.
-Due to some non-life-threatening health concerns, Brian opted to not renew his radio contract in 2020 so he could catch up on decades of sleep deprivation, spend more quality time with his family and friends, and launch his Brian Sussman Show: Faith, Family, Freedom Podcast.
+Due to some non-life-threatening health concerns, Brian opted to not renew his radio contract in 2020 so he could catch up on decades of sleep deprivation, spend more quality time with his family and friends, play more drums with a couple of local bands, and launch the Brian Sussman Show: Faith, Family, Freedom Podcast.

 “It’s not quite as thrilling as live radio,” says, Brian with a smile, “but it’s still a joy to get behind a microphone and share my thoughts.
 Plus, I get the opportunity for re-takes!
 Something I could never do when I was hosting the lightening paced KSFO Morning Show.”